matloff/FarewellAddress/Address.md

 teaching the R programming language to noncoders, actually [makes things more difficult for that group](https://github.com/matloff/TidyverseSkeptic).

-## Thoughts on academic computer science and the profession in general
+# Thoughts on Academic Computer Science and the Profession in General

-*Thoughts on teaching*
+## Thoughts on teaching

 I've always been excited about teaching, and investigating how students learn.
 I've been fortunate to win a couple of teaching awards,